ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 3. View Components - CRUD Edit and View Operations in the UI.
 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
-6. A walk through detailing how to add weather stations and weather station data to the application.

 This article looks in detail at building reusable List UI components and deploying them in both Server and WASM projects.